-Several different types of vinyl floor tiles were observed and sampled throughout the subject building as follows:
+Vinyl floor tiles were observed and sampled throughout the subject building as follows:

-- Previously identified vinyl floor tiles (12"x12" Green with White Dots) were observed in Room 102.
-The laboratory analytical results of the vinyl floor tile samples collected indicate that this material contains 10.6% Chrysotile asbestos.
-This material is considered non-friable, and it should be noted that this flooring was not observed but is suspected to be underneath newer flooring. - Vinyl floor tiles (12"x12" Grey) were observed on the top of the basement stairs (Room 110) of the subject building.
-The laboratory analytical results of the vinyl floor tile samples collected indicate that this material does not contain asbestos.
-The associated mastic (Black) does not contain asbestos.
+- Vinyl floor tile (12"x12"- White/Grey) were observed and sampled in Room 106 in the subject building.
+The laboratory analytical results of vinyl floor tile samples collected indicate that this material does not contain asbestos.
+The associated mastic (Brown) was also determined not to contain asbestos. - Vinyl floor tiles (12"x12"-Grey/Black) were observed and sampled in Room 104 in the subject building.
+The laboratory analytical results of vinyl floor tile samples collected indicate that this material does not contain asbestos.
+The associated mastic (Black) was also determined not to contain asbestos.